jmclozano/mychartFINALproject/README.md

 _Read/Watch, Learn, Practice and Code!_

-**also, matering the GitHub README.md page resource: https://guides.github.com/features/mastering-markdown was very helpful.
+**also, mastering the GitHub README.md page resource: https://guides.github.com/features/mastering-markdown was very helpful in creating this document.